 Parrish, Blessing & Associates, Inc. (1999 – 2002) and Snavely King Majoros O'Connor & Lee, Inc. (1997 – 1999) – Ms. Nielsen specialized in economic analysis and evaluation of transportation sourcing alternatives including a presentation to the Virginia Department of Rail and Public Transportation concerning potential intermodal alternatives to deal with increasing container traffic on Virginia’s highways.
 Ms. Nielsen presented Verified Statements to the STB regarding interest applicable to lost profits and trackage rights payments.
 Ms. Nielsen also organized and reviewed site location options and conducted negotiations for a new production facility requiring inbound and outbound rail services.

 Ms. Nielsen received a BA in English from the University of Southern California in 1980 and has taken graduate level courses in Accounting and Transportation Economics at George Mason University.

 Ms. Nielsen attended Leadership in a Democratic Society at the Federal Executive Institute in 2005.
-She has also taken the following courses while with the DOT; Strategic Public Leadership, Basic Governmental Auditing, Creativity and Innovation (MCI), Managing Auditor’s Writing, Audit Quality and the Audit Process.
+She also took the following courses while with the DOT; Strategic Public Leadership, Basic Governmental Auditing, Creativity and Innovation (MCI), Managing Auditor’s Writing, Audit Quality and the Audit Process.